 Photo by Experience Grand Rapids

-Don't miss the gift shops at downtown museums for out-of-the-ordinary items.
-The Grand Rapids Art Museum, Grand Rapids Children's Museum, Grand Rapids Public Museum, Gerald R. Ford Museum and Urban Institute for Contemporary Arts all offer unique treasures to commemorate your cultural experience.
+Be sure to visit the gift shops at downtown museums for out-of-the-ordinary items.
+The Grand Rapids Art Museum, Grand Rapids Children's Museum , Grand Rapids Public Museum , Gerald R. Ford Museum and Urban Institute for Contemporary Arts all offer unique treasures to commemorate your cultural experience.

 Whoever you're shopping for, you can find the perfect unique gift at Rebel in Grand Rapids.